benduvi20/CardiomegalyBiomarkers/Biomarker Extraction/README.md

 Different ensemble models (detection prioritised, segmentation prioritised, best score ensemble, average ensemble) are avalible when retreiving CTR values.
 CPAR values can only be obtained via a segmentaiton only set of models.

 These scrpits use 3 sources of medical imaging databases: MIMIC-CXR-JPG, Japanese scociety of radiological technology (JSRT), Montgomery Tuberculosis (MGMY).
 These images are paired with lung and heart segmentaion masks.
-For MIMIC-CXR-JPG - 200 segmentation masks are avalible on PhysioNet in an assocaited datapaper (); for JSRT - segmentations are included in database; for MGMY - lung segmentation are avalible in the Segmentation of Chest radiographs (SCR) database, heart segmentation are avalible with IMC segmentations.
+For MIMIC-CXR-JPG - 200 segmentation masks are avalible on PhysioNet in an assocaited datapaper (LINK DATA PAPER); for JSRT - segmentations are included in database; for MGMY - lung segmentation are avalible in the Segmentation of Chest radiographs (SCR) database, heart segmentation are avalible with IMC segmentations.
 Links avalible below.

 AUTHOR: